davewhiteland/compsci-superbasics/collections/_file-system/volumes.md

 directories of the system they've been mounted on.

-The Unix `mount` and `unmount` commands are used to do this — in normal opertation you probably won't need to do this because it's done by the system administrators.
+The Unix `mount` and `unmount` commands are used to do this — in normal operation you probably won't need to do this because it's done by the system administrators.
 If you're running Unix on your own laptop (or a Mac) then the chances are the operating system will automatically do this for you when it detects you've plugged in a new storage device (such as a USB stick).